CyVerse-learning-materials/cyverse_quickstart_template/tutorial_template.md

 ## Overview

 <!---
 Text and workflow image go here.
-Using reStructured text we can place a link to an image in pipes (label images 'image n' starting with n=0).
+Using reStructured text, we can place a link to an image in pipe form (label images 'image n' with n=0 being image 0 and so on).
 At the end of the document add the image names, links, and parameters.
 --->

 <!---

-Images can be added in-line as a reStructured text substitution, but will not render in markdown.
-See reStructured text example. http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#substitution-definitions
+Images can be added in-line as a reStructured text substitution, but will not render in Markdown.
+See reStructured text example here. http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#substitution-definitions

 |image 0|